mcfrith/tandem-genotypes/README.md

 You can also supply repeats by the first 4 columns of the output
 format:

-    chr1    6370457 6370506 TAT
-    chr1    6708960 6709001 TC
+    chr22  41914573  41914611  GCGCGA
+    chr22  41994883  41994923  TG

 ## Gene input

 You can supply genes in these formats: refGene.txt, refFlat.txt, [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).

-If you supply a gene in BED format with < 12 columns, exon/intron information is absent: `tandem-genotypes` will check all tandem repeats that overlap the BED range.
+If you supply a gene in BED format with < 12 columns, `tandem-genotypes` won't consider exons/introns/promoters: it will check all tandem repeats that overlap the BED range.

 ## Options

 - `-h`, `--help`: show a help message and exit.

 - `-g FILE`, `--genes=FILE`: read genes from a genePred or BED file.

+- `-p BP`, `--promoter=BP`: promoter length (default=300).

 - `-s N`, `--select=N`: select: all repeats (0), non-intergenic
   repeats (1), non-intergenic non-intronic repeats (2) (default=2).